warpas/juggernaut-project/README.md

         ✅ check that query.
 Is it possible?

-    - add the option to specify Toggl workspaces

-        ✅ fetch workspaces from Toggl

     ✅ RescueTime API before or after v1.0

-    - work weekly report separate from other weekly reports
+    ✅ work weekly report separate from other weekly reports

 4. v1.0 release